BinarySoftware/C-Display/README.md

 ### Color.h
 Provides functions for setting color in terminal, randomizing it, and getting back to default.
-Every color possible for console is a part of `enum Color`.
+Every color possible for console is a part of `Color`.